Authored by MrKvak and Milamber on 16 Feb-23 with review from the Treasury Council

 The base salary is in place to remove financial stress from contributors and should not be demotivating.
 Ideally it is sufficient remuneration to allow the individual to enjoy a good quality of life day to day, but the goal is primarily to allow the individual to reliably pay bills and not make someone wealthy in itself.

-In the absence of “equity” some contributors have chosen to take part of their base remuneration in PDT, which can become more or less valuable over time while increasing their stake in the DAO as a whole.
+In the absence of “equity” some contributors have chosen to take part of their base remuneration in PDT, increasing their governance in the DAO as a whole.
 The contributor may also negotiate a slightly higher salary by taking an element in PDT vs. USDC.

 Organisations may review performance annually and may choose to award personnel with an additional payment as a thank you for their hard work.
 The DAO does not yet have a general incentive scheme in place, however the Executive Team should not be excluded as a result of introduction of this scheme.

-Every eligible Executive Team member should get a significant PDT grant subject to vesting (500k), which is similar to an equity award in a typical tradfi start-up.
+Every eligible Executive Team member should get a significant PDT grant subject to vesting (500k), which is similar to an equity award in a typical tradfi start-up (instead, using the governance token).
 If the project succeeds this will give the individual a large financial reward, and if not they will not have suffered a negative personal financial loss.
 This award should be paid monthly over 24 months, effectively simulating vesting, but paid out of a Treasury Council controlled multisig for ease.
 If a contributor subsequently leaves the DAO, they forfeit any remaining PDT to be distributed from their grant to be used as determined by a future council vote.

-As we are in an industry where success is measured in the price of the token, whether bull or bear, we need simple systems that give the team a shared goal such that contributors do their best to position the DAO for the next bull market so that all stakeholders have the chance to benefit.
+Though PDT is a governance token, the market gives it a value, and perceives ParagonsDAO’s success in terms of market price.
+Although we don’t encourage speculation nor suggest PDT will provide profits, we do need simple systems that give the team a shared goal to position the DAO and its stakeholders to success.
 The shared goal of long-term PDT price appreciation is the best simple goal we can have as a team and community, so the scheme contains an uplift for scenarios where the price of PDT grows.
 These are three grants of 100k PDT per team member should PDT reach and maintain prices of $1, $3 and $8 respectively for 30 days.

 It is common practice in start-ups to incentivise founders and key personnel with grants (particularly while a business is pre-revenue) in order to ensure their motivation to work hard and drive the business forwards in line with the stated mission and goals, with the carrot of a future large windfall.
-As a small decentralised entity, ParagonsDAO’s success is heavily reliant on the work and guidance of its lead core contributors, who are remunerated well but have no significant financial stake in the DAO.
+As a small decentralised entity, ParagonsDAO’s success is heavily reliant on the work and guidance of its lead core contributors, who are remunerated well but without having governance in the DAO.
 This scheme will ensure that they remain properly motivated and committed to the DAO for the long-term.

 9.9m PDT tokens were bought back from inactive founders at significantly discounted rates (c.$0.02c average), as well as another net c.11.5m PDT coming back into the Token Treasury multisig from the Uniswap LP redeployment.
 This proposal seeks to redistribute just 10-20% of this PDT to the new key contributors to the DAO who are critical to ensuring it succeeds in its mission.
 These are effectively new founders replacing old founders, being rewarded at a cost to the DAO of just ⅓ of the current price.

-While the total potential award in USD could be over $6m, the majority of this is subject to significant token price appreciation which would benefit all holders and the overall value of the business.
-The base or committed portion of the grant is just $150k at today’s prices, which is a small price to potentially secure the services of the DAO’s key personnel for the next two years.
+While the total potential market value of the award in USD could be over $6m, the majority of this is subject to significant token price appreciation which would benefit all holders and the overall value of the business.
+The base or committed portion of the grant is just $150k at today’s market value, which is a small price to potentially secure the services of the DAO’s key personnel for the next two years.
 Being that most of these tokens were rebought at $0.02c, the true cost is even lower at c.$50k across all five team members.

 This proposal is intended to capture the Executive Team, however they are not the only contributors to the DAO who are critical to its success.
 A separate proposal will be shared alongside this one focused on the dev team and incentivising the build of our core products, and in future we intend to implement a general scheme which captures all personnel across the DAO so that everyone shares in its success.